 Grace to you!

 Humility is crucial to divine blessing.
 It’s a modest but truthful estimation of ourselves in relation to others, whether in thoughts or in actions.
 In Chapter 19 of my book, Word for a Wounded World, Volume I, I treated humility in a little more details.
-It may be a good read.
-Here, I wish to share what I consider twelve signs of humility.
+It may be a good read for you.
+Here, inspired by biblical teachings in the Book of Sirach 3:17-20, and the Gospel of Luke 14:1-14, I share what I consider twelve signs of humility.

 1. Honesty.
-A humble person is honest all the way – honest about his or her strengths, weaknesses and limitations.
-Because the humble are honest, they are not surprised by their weaknesses since they know without grace, anything can happen.
+A humble person is honest all the way.
+The person is honest about his or her strengths, weaknesses and limitations.
+Because the humble are honest, they are not surprised by their weaknesses since they know without grace, they could be worse.

 2. I am sorry.
 The ability to say, “I am sorry” when we offend somebody, without being compelled to do so, is a sure sign of humility.
-The biblical story of the publican, who knelt asking for mercy, is a case in point, at least from the viewpoint of our relationship with God.
+The biblical story of the publican, who knelt asking for mercy (Lk 18:9-14), is a case in point, at least from the viewpoint of our relationship with God.
 It applies to our relationship with one another too.

 3. Openness to other’s opinion and allowing them to express it.
 The humble are open to other people’s ideas; and, even if those ideas don’t seem to agree with what they think, they give them unbiased attention.
 It’s a sign of humility to have a listening ear and not to dominate the discussion.

 4. Not self-absorbing.
 It’s a sign of humility to be altruistic; that is, not being self-centered.
 Humility makes us reach out to others and consider not simply what is good for me, but what is good for the other person as well.
 For the humble, reality isn’t just what I perceive, but what another sees as well.
 It’s simply not always about me.
 It’s also about others.